rothos/protocol_1/index.md

 And some things are going to creepingly seem like horrible, horrible, intolerable “truths” at least at first.
 Or you’re eventually realize you’re mistaken, or you’ll eventually realize it’s not actually that bad.

-But, there’s probably going to be away in which “everything is taken from you,” sometimes figuratively or at least psychologically (or even spiritually; or even literally, if understandably but tragically parts of your life get fucked up).
+But, there’s probably going to be away in which “everything is taken from you,” sometimes figuratively or at least psychologically (or even spiritually; or even literally, if—understandably but tragically—parts of your life get fucked up).

 Bravery.
 Courage.